holistics/readme-exporter/README.md

-# Export Script for Readme.com
+# Export Readme.com to Markdown

 This little script exports data from a readme.com (readme.io) documentation site into markdown files.
 It also downloads images from Readme.com into your computer.